 There are many things a teacher can do to ensure SEN pupils are offered all the support that they need during their time at school.
-Each SEN student will respond differently to different provisions, but there is a baseline when it comes to supporting any SEN student that you may have in your class.
+Each SEN student will respond differently to different provisions, but there is a baseline when it comes to supporting any SEN student that you may have in your class or in your next SEN role.

 At the start of the academic year in secondary schools, teachers receive SEN reports from the SEN department, containing all of the information about SEN pupils that they will be teaching.
 This list includes all of their learning difficulties, so that the teachers are aware of individual needs.